12 months, Neurosurgery Internship

 Read more: A Year in Perspective from a PGY-3

 Residents at the PGY-4 level are considered “senior residents.”
-As seniors, the residents spend six months at St. Louis Children’s Hospital where they are responsible for their own service and six months at Barnes-Jewish Hospital on a chief-led service.
+As seniors, the residents spend four months at St. Louis Children’s Hospital where they are responsible for their own service and eight months at Barnes-Jewish Hospital on a chief-led service.
 The senior residents are expected to function as first assistants in the operating room with their attending surgeons.

 At St. Louis Children’s Hospital, the senior resident is responsible for managing the pediatric neurosurgical service.
 The resident works in concert with a pediatric neurosurgery fellow and a team of nurse practitioners and physician assistants to see patients on the ward and in the clinics and maintain a busy operative schedule.

-The senior-level resident is also expected to continue his or her didactic education in neurosurgery independently.
-He or she is expected to begin to develop clinical and research interests, with projects initiated with various members of the departmental staff.
-He or she is expected to prepare research for presentation at national meetings and to begin to plan for his or her time in the laboratory beginning in the PGY 5 year.
+A PGY-4 resident is expected to begin to develop clinical and research interests, with projects initiated with various members of the departmental staff.
+He or she is expected to prepare research for presentation at national meetings and to begin to plan for his or her time in the laboratory beginning in the PGY-5 year.

 Read more: A Year in Perspective from a PGY-4